Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 \begin{rem} If $G$ acts on $\cT$ and $G'$ acts on $\cT'$, both with finite stabilisers, the map $\cT \times_G (G\times G') \to \cT\times\cT'$ arising from the graph of a $G$-equivariant map $\cT \to \cT'$ can still fail to be an embedding but be only finite-to-one; this is why we need to further introduce the representation $W'$ above. \end{rem} \begin{rem} Note that, while the action of $G'$ on a representation $W'$ cannot be locally free if $G'$ is not finite or $W'$ is not trivial, the product $W' \times \cT'$ has a locally free action, so that the difference $ T W' \times \cT' - \frak{g'}$ still gives the tangent bundle to $T_{G'} W' \times \cT' $. \end{rem} Next, we consider the projection $\cT \times \cT' \to \cT'$, with fibre the $G$-manifold $\cT$.
 At each point in $ \cT'$, an element of $ K_{G \times G',c}(\left(\cT \times \cT' |Z \times Z' \right)^{T \cT - \frak{g} + T \cT' - \frak{g'}})$ determines a $G$-transversely elliptic operator on $ \cT$, with symbol invertible away from $Z$ (as well as outside a compact set), so that the Atiyah-Singer index for transversely elliptic operators \cite{Atiyah} assigns to each such operator a virtual vector space given by the $G$-invariant part of the kernel and co-kernel.
 (Explicitly one can take the kernel and cokernel of the associated $Spin^c$-Dirac operator.)
 Performing this construction in families \cite{Baldare} yields the family index map

 We summarise the above discussion as follows: \begin{lemma} The complex structures on $T \cT - \frak{g}$ and $T \cT' - \frak{g'}$ determine a map

 associated to each morphism $\bT \to \bT'$ of global Kuranishi charts.
-If this morphism is an equivalence, the image of $[\bT]$ under this map agrees with $[\bT']$. \end{lemma} \begin{proof} The first point which is missing from the above discussion is the independence of our map on the choice of representation $W'$; this follows in a standard way by using the direct sum of representations to the reduce the problem to showing that the push-forward maps associated to an embedding of representations $W'_0 \subset W'_1$ agree, which is an application of the Thom homomorphism.
+If this morphism is an equivalence, the image of $[\bT]$ under this map agrees with $[\bT']$. \end{lemma} \begin{proof} Independence of our map on the choice of representation $W'$ follows in a standard way by using the direct sum of representations to reduce the problem to showing that the push-forward maps associated to an embedding of representations $W'_0 \subset W'_1$ agree, which is an application of the Thom homomorphism, compare the corresponding step in the proof of Lemma \ref{lem:properties_in_local_case}.

 The fact that equivalences preserve fundamental classes follows by checking that they are preserved by each of the elementary moves of Lemma \ref{lem:factor_equivalence}; for the first two moves, this is a consequence of the compatibility of (equivariant) Thom classes with change of groups, for the second move, this follows from the multiplicativity of such classes and their compatibility with Thom isomorphisms, and in the last case follows from locality (i.e. naturality of the Euler class). \end{proof}